ZupIT/beagle-docs/content/en/overview.md

 - If you want to start a new project with Beagle, you can follow the ["creating a project from scratch" guide]({{< ref path="get-started/creating-a-project-from-scratch/_index.md" >}})

-- If you want to know more of a particular Beagle API, use the [API section]({{< ref path="api/_index.md" >}}).
+- If you want to know more of a particular API, use the [API section]({{< ref path="api/_index.md" >}}).

-- If you are not sure how to find information about a specific context, use the **search bar on the top right corner** of the screen to search for words throughout this documentation.
+- If you are not sure how to find information about a specific context, use the **search bar on the top right corner of the screen** to search for words throughout this documentation.

 ### Overview of Beagle's architecture